smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Inner Join.md

 The INNER JOIN selects records from two tables given a join condition.
 This type of join requires a comparison operator to combine rows from the participating tables based on a common field(s) in both tables.
 Because of this, INNER JOINS act as a filter criteria.

-We can use both equi join and theta-join operators between the joining fields.
+We can use both equi-join and theta-join operators between the joining fields.

-An equi join is a type of join in which the join condition is based on equality between the values of the specified columns in the two tables being joined.
+An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two tables being joined.

-A theta join, on the other hand, is a type of join in which the join condition is based on a comparison operator other than equality.
+A theta-join, on the other hand, is a type of join in which the join condition is based on a comparison operator other than equality.
 This comparison operator can be any of the standard comparison operators such as <, >, <=, >=, <>, etc.

 ---